-Managed trust companies are subject to the same licensing and supervisory framework as other holders of full fiduciary licensees including onsite visits.
-Managed trust companies are expected to be adequately capitalised in their own right and have sufficient insurance cover which meets the requirements in the Codes of Practice issued by the Commission under Section 35 of the Fiduciary Law.
-Managed trust companies are included in the Fiduciary Services Division's programme of onsite visits to licensed fiduciaries.
+Managed trust companies are subject to the same licensing and supervisory framework as other holders of fiduciary licences including onsite visits.
+Managed trust companies are expected to be adequately capitalised in their own right and have sufficient insurance cover which meets the requirements in the Fiduciary Rules and Guidance, 2021.
+Managed trust companies are included in the scope of the Commission's risk-based supervisory model, PRISM.

 Managing fiduciaries are expected to have raised all of these requirements in preliminary discussions with parties seeking to utilise their services as a managing fiduciary and to have carried out their own due diligence on the principals behind the proposed managed trust company including, but not limited to, the viability of the proposed business, the proposed operating model and the risks involved.
-In accordance with Regulation 5(1)(b)(ii) of the Regulations, managing fiduciaries must also consider a managed trust company proposal as a high risk relationship involving the provision of financial services and consequently the managing fiduciary should undertake enhanced due diligence covering the principals and the proposed nature of the managed trust company's business.

-Guernsey Financial Services Commission 15 December 2009.
-Updated 27 November 2012
+Guernsey Financial Services Commission